-The entities that are required to be included in the consolidated financial statements of Delpha

-Construction Co., Ltd. for the year ended December 31, 2023 under the Criteria Governing the

-Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial be disclosed in the consolidated financial statements has all been disclosed in the consolidated financial statements.
+The entities that are required to be included in the consolidated financial statements of Delpha Construction Co., Ltd. for the year ended December 31, 2024 under the Criteria Governing the Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises are all the same as those required to be included in the consolidated financial statements prepared in conformity with the International Financial Reporting Standard 10, "Consolidated Financial Statements".
+In addition, the relevant information that should be disclosed in the consolidated financial statements has all been disclosed in the consolidated financial statements.
 Consequently, Delpha Construction Co., Ltd. and its Subsidiaries do not prepare a separate set of consolidated financial statements.